Autoland: Systems

 A typical autoland system consists of an ILS (integrated glideslope receiver, localizer receiver, and perhaps GPS receiver as well) radio to receive the localizer and glideslope signals.
 The output of this radio will be a deviation from center which is provided to the flight control computer; this computer controls the aircraft control surfaces to maintain the aircraft centered on the localizer and glideslope.
 The flight control computer also controls the aircraft throttles to maintain the appropriate approach speed.

 At the appropriate height above the ground (as indicated by the radio altimeter) the flight control computer will retard the throttles and initiate a pitch-up maneuver.
-The purpose of this "flare" is to reduce the energy of the aircraft, reducing lift and allowing it to settle onto the runway.
+The purpose of this "flare" is to produce lift and drag on the aircraft.
+These aerodynamic forces reduce descent rate and forward airspeed respectively, allowing the aircraft to settle onto the runway.

 For CAT IIIc, the flight control computer will continue to accept deviations from the localizer and use the rudder to maintain the aircraft on the localizer (which is aligned with the runway centerline).
 On landing, the spoilers will deploy; these are surfaces on the top of the wing towards the trailing edge which cause airflow over the wing to become turbulent, destroying lift.
 At the same time the autobrake system will apply the brakes.
 The anti-skid system will modulate brake pressure to keep all wheels turning.
 As the speed decreases, the rudder will lose effectiveness and the pilot will need to control the direction of the airplane using nose wheel steering, a system which typically is not connected to the flight control computer.

 From an avionics safety perspective, a CAT IIIc landing is the worst-case scenario for safety analysis because a failure of the automatic systems from flare through the roll-out could easily result in a "hard over" (where a control surface deflects fully in one direction).
 This would happen so fast that the flight crew may not effectively respond.
-For this reason, autoland systems are designed to incorporate a high degree of redundancy so that a single failure of any part of the system can be tolerated (fail active) and a second failure can be detected – at which point the autoland system will turn itself off (uncouple, fail passive).
+For this reason, autoland systems are designed to incorporate a high degree of redundancy so that a single failure of any part of the system can be tolerated and a second failure can be detected – at which point the autoland system will turn itself off (uncouple, fail passive).